-A. Setbacks.
-Fences, walls, berms, and retaining walls may encroach into setbacks unless otherwise indicated in this section.

-However, a berm may not be constructed in a manner that any portion of the berm's slopes extend over the property line.
+- A. Required Yards.
+Fences, walls, berms, and retaining walls may encroach into required yards unless otherwise indicated in this Section. - B. Required Setbacks.
+Fences, walls, berms, and retaining walls are exempt from setback requirements.
+However, a berm may not be constructed in a manner that any portion of berms slopes extend over the property line. - C. Right-of-Way.

-- B. Right-of-Way.
 No fence, wall or berm may encroach into a public right-of-way.
-Fences and walls shall not block any required ingress or egress point. - C. Visibility Triangles (Sight Distance).
-No fence, wall, berm, or retaining wall may encroach into a designated visibility triangle for driveways or for the intersections of rights-of-way subject to Sections 3.1.8.F: Visibility Triangle. - D. Maintenance.
-All fences, walls, berms, and retaining walls must be properly maintained consistent with the permit for which they were approved and meet property maintenance standards set forth in Chapter 88.
-Any damage or deterioration due to age, damage, neglect, or weather must be repaired. - E. Measurement of Height. - Height shall be measured from the existing natural grade upon which the structure to be measured sits.
-Where a grade change would result in a height greater than six (6) feet, fences may be installed to maintain a continuous straight edge along the top of the fence; however, such fence may be no taller than eight (8) feet above grade at any point. - 2.
+Fences and walls shall not block any required ingress or egress point. - D. Visibility Triangles (Sight Distance).
+No fence, wall, berm, or retaining wall may encroach into a designated visibility triangles for driveways or for the intersections of rights-of-ways subject to Sections 5.1.8.F.: Visibility Triangle. - E. Maintenance.
+All fences, walls, berms, and retaining walls must be properly maintained and consistent with the permit for which they were approved and meet property maintenance standards set forth in Chapter 88.
+Any damage or deterioration due to age, damage, neglect, or weather must be repaired. - F. Measurement of Height.
+Height shall be measured from: - 1.
+The existing natural grade upon which the structure to be measured sits. - 2.
 An additional maximum one (1) foot of height may be permitted for decorative details including posts, columns, and light fixtures.

-3.8.3 Fences and Walls Material and Design Standards
+5.6.3 Fences and Walls Material and Design Standards

 - A. Finished Sides.
 All fences and walls shall be installed with the finished side facing towards the exterior or adjoining properties and rights-of-way. - B. Design.
-Fences and walls shall comply with the design requirements established for the zoning district (if applicable). - 1.
+Fences and walls shall comply with the design requirements established for the zoning district (if applicable). - C. Requirements.
+All fences and fence walls on each property must be of uniform materials, design, and color.
+A design alternative may be requested to allow for a combination of materials, design and color for already established architectural styles within a development. - 1.
 Fencing Materials.
-Fences and walls must be constructed of concrete, concrete block, brick, wood, decorative metal (aluminum, iron or steel), or vinyl materials.
-Where there is a conflict, the standards of Section 7: Historic Architectural Preservation Controls and Standards, shall prevail.
+Fences and walls must be constructed of concrete, concrete block, brick, wood, decorative metal (aluminum, iron or steel), vinyl materials.
+Where there is a conflict, the standards of Section 9, Section 9 shall prevail.
 Unless required by law, no fence or wall may be constructed of non-traditional or dangerous fence or wall materials including but not limited to, barbed wire, razor wire, scrap metal, railroad ties, or any other material determined by the Director to be detrimental to the public health, safety and welfare.
-Nets, sheets, or slats made of fabrics
+Fabric

-- plastic, metal, or vinyl may not be used as part of the fence nor may such materials be attached to a fence for the purpose of effecting privacy or required screening. - 2.
+- sheets or nets, or plastic, metal or vinyl sheets or slats may not be used as part of the fence or attached to a fence for the purpose of effecting privacy or required screening. - 2.
 Columns.
-Solid support columns shall not be larger than sixteen (16) inches in width and length and shall be spaced eight (8) feet on center.
-Support columns are limited to six (6) feet in height, and may be topped with decorative elements for a total height of up to seven (7) feet. - 3.
+Solid support columns not more than sixteen (16) inches in width or not less than eight-foot centers and such columns may be topped with decorative elements. - 3.
 Chain Link and Similar.
-Chain link, chicken wire, hardwire cloth and other woven or mesh products are not permitted in front yards in any district. - 4.
+Chain link, chicken wire, hardwire cloth and other woven or mesh products are not permitted in required front yards in any district. - 4.
 Open Fences.
 Open fences shall be defined as wood or metal picket, wrought iron, vinyl, or similar designs, with a solid to open ratio of not more than 1:4.

-Figure 3.8.3.
+Figure 5.6.3.
 Open Fence Ratio 1:4 (Illustrative Example Only)